Top-ranked recipe named "Egg White Frittata with Greens, Tomato and Parmesan"

 Try this Egg White Frittata with Greens, Tomato and Parmesan recipe, or contribute your own.
-"Onion" and "Spinach" are two of the tags cooks chose for Egg White Frittata with Greens, Tomato and Parmesan.
+"Onion" and "Spinach" are two tags used to describe Egg White Frittata with Greens, Tomato and Parmesan.

 "Excellent low cholesterol recipe.
 I made these in muffin tins, baked at 350 for about 20 minutes.
 Added lots of garlic to further lower cholesterol.
 Made a double batch and froze most mini frittatas for busy days. "- Hujamboj